South Korea–Uzbekistan relations: Koryo-saram

 In the late 1930s thousands of Koreans in the Soviet Union were deported to Central Asia, supposedly to prevent further Japanese espionage.
 These people are now known as Koryo-sarams.
-It is estimated that 177,270 ethnic Koreans still live in the territory of Uzbekistan, making it largest in Central Asia and the fifth largest in the world, after U.S, China, Japan and Canada.
+It is estimated that 177,270 ethnic Koreans still live in the territory of Uzbekistan, making it the largest in Central Asia and the fifth largest in the world, after U.S, China, Japan and Canada.
 The presence of these ethnic Koreans helps to strengthen ties between the two countries.

 A monument honoring the Koryo-saram on the 80th anniversary of their deportation from the Soviet Far East to Uzbek SSR was unveiled at Seoul Park in Tashkent.
 The monument was established by the Korea Culture Association and the Overseas Koreans Foundation in Uzbekistan.
 The unveiling ceremony of the monument was attended by Mayor of Seoul Park Won-soon and Mayor of Tashkent Rakhmonbek Usmanov.
 The park itself was a result of the sister city relationship between Seoul and Tashkent which was formalized in 2010.
 It was opened by then South Korean President Lee Myung-bak during his visit to Uzbekistan in 2009.